ehrpg/qstar/docs/index.md

 ### Critical Failures

-If the chance die comes up with a 1, and the **Task**'s die also comes up with a 1, the task critically fails.
+If the Chance die comes up with a 1, and the **Task**'s die also comes up with a 1, the task critically fails.

 A critical fail causes other penalties in addition to failing the check, such as